AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

 ![meeting](/images/reps.jpg)

-So I've managed to get to the blog-face a little earlier today despite Slack/Twitter/Email distractions, but I'm going to stick to the adding tests flow that I started yesterday as a way of getting some athletic reps in on node testing.
+So I've managed to get to the blog-face a little earlier today despite Slack/Twitter/Email distractions, but I'm going to stick to the "adding tests" flow that I started yesterday as a way of getting some athletic reps in on node testing.
 That said, we've got a fairly serious bleed on our emails getting marked as spam that may prevent me from spending much more time on code in these sessions.
 Can I afford a 15 minute rep on node tests every morning for the next two weeks?
 So many regular station keeping activities that the days are packed!

 Anyhow, so at least from yesterday we have some tests in the `greeter_bot` project.
-Let's get to the `project_greeter_bot` project.
+Let's get to the completely different `project_greeter_bot` project.
 Where would I start?
 Grab the issue id for creating tests from the project itself, that's [https://github.com/AgileVentures/project_greeter_bot/issues/5](https://github.com/AgileVentures/project_greeter_bot/issues/5) - funny how it feels like breaking the ice on something in order to push through the little "I'm not sure where to start" feeling.
 Bring up the terminal in the right directory.
 No outstanding pull requests on the project, pull the latest code from master:

 ```sh
 [tansaku@Samuels-MBP:~/Documents/Github/AgileVentures/project_greeter_bot (master)]$